bradmarder/MSEngine/README.md

 - Anyone creating a Minesweeper probability solver bot
 - Anyone interested in learning how to implement zero allocation c# code

-### How do I use this library?
+### How do I use this library with a CLI?
-- See the example `RunSimulations()` inside the console app `src\MSEngine.ConsoleApp\`
-- This example uses the automated solver, but the selection of a turn may come from any UI/input
+- To run the default app, open a terminal and navigate to `src\MSEngine.ConsoleApp\` and execute `dotnet run -c release 0 100000`
+- As for the CLI arguments, `0` is beginner, `1` is intermediate, and `2` is expert
+- The `100000` represents how many games to simulate

 ### Notes
 - With just the initial board and a queue of turns, we can compute the expected state of any minesweeper game